rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 # First analysis - number of launches, and success rate

-Let's see what we have.
-We'll plot how many launches we've had for each year, regardless of how many payloads it was carrying, to get a sense of what we are working with, and to see if the data makes sense.
-For that, since we have a row for each payload, we'll first grab the year and id column, and determine the number of separate space launches each year using groupby.
+We'll plot how many launches took place each year, regardless of how many payloads it was carrying, to see if the data makes sense.
+For that, since the dataset has a row for each payload, we'll first grab the year and id column, and determine the number of separate space launches each year using groupby.

 ```python